 In production mode, the /routes endpoint is not exposed or accessible.
-IG Studio is effectively disabled, and you cannot manage, list, or even read routes through Common REST.
+Studio is effectively disabled, and you cannot manage, list, or even read routes through Common REST.

-By default, other endpoints, such as monitoring, <a href="mailto://share"/share, and <a href="mailto:api-info"/are exposed to the loopback address only.
+By default, other endpoints, such as /monitoring, /share, and api/info are exposed to the loopback address only.
 To change the default protection for specific endpoints, configure an ApiProtectionFilter in admin.json and add it to the IG configuration.

 The default mode is development.
-For information about making the configuration immutable, see "To Switch From Development Mode to Production Mode" in the Gateway Guide.
+For information about making the configuration immutable, see "To Make the Configuration Immutable" in the Gateway Guide.